pmocal/nodeauthapi/README.md

 # nodeauthapi

-## Screenshot of making requests to this API from Postman
+Screenshot of making requests to this API from Postman:

 ![screenshot](screenshot.png)